novaaini/Weather-Data-Logger/README.md

 ﻿🌦️ Weather Data Logger

-A simple Python application that fetches live weather data using the OpenWeatherMap API and logs it into a CSV file for further analysis.
+A simple Python application, fetches live weather data using the OpenWeatherMap API and logs it into a CSV file for further analysis.

 This project demonstrates: